 Symptoms of GERD are often overlooked as minor.
 However, chronic inflammation in your esophagus can lead to complications.
 One of the most serious complications is Barrett’s esophagus.

-Barrett’s esophagus is thought to be the result of chronic inflammation.
-In some people with GERD, the acid irritates the esophagus so greatly that a change in the tissue lining the esophagus starts to take place.
+Barrett’s esophagus occurs when the tissue of the esophagus is replaced by tissue more similar to that of the intestinal lining.
 This change is called metaplasia.
-Metaplasia is a process when one type of cell is replaced with another.
+Metaplasia is a process where one type of cell is replaced with another.
 In the case of Barrett’s esophagus, esophageal cells are replaced with cells more like those seen in the intestines.
 It’s thought that this is a result of chronic inflammation.

 Barrett’s is usually found in people with GERD.
-However, according to the National Center for Biotechnology Information (NCBI), it only affects about 5 percent of reflux patients.
+However, according to the National Center for Biotechnology Information (NCBI), it only affects about 5 percent of people with acid reflux.

 If you are diagnosed with Barrett’s esophagus, your doctor may want to watch for early signs of cancer.
 You will need regularly scheduled biopsies.
 Examinations will look for precancerous cells.
 The presence of precancerous cells is known as dysplasia.